TV Writing

 Session A In-Person (Monday, June 23 – August 1)

-This course is designed for students with some writing experience who are interested in writing for the one-hour drama format (Pose, Chernobyl, The Good Doctor, Succession, Fargo, Watchmen), half-hour drama format (Homecoming), and half-hour dramedy formats (Glow, Fleabag, Atlanta), covering style and content as well as the principles behind network needs and how pilots are chosen across broadcast, cable and digital platforms.
+This course is designed for students with some writing experience who are interested in writing for the one-hour drama format (Succession, The Pitt), half-hour drama format (Beef), and half-hour dramedy formats (Fleabag, Atlanta), covering style and content as well as the principles behind network needs and how pilots are chosen across broadcast, cable and digital platforms.
 Students outline and write the first draft of an original pilot and develop the series outline as a pitch document.
 Students in the Drama/Dramedy track should not expect this to be a polished first draft, but will leave with the feedback and tools to further revise this into a fully-realized pilot for their portfolios and careers.
 Open to works in progress and rewrites.
+Students in this track are enrolled in the following classes:

 Courses: